-In October 2015 Approval of Matters specified in conditions (Ref: 15/00136/AMM) was granted for infrastructure associated with the residential development of the Wallyford site.
-The approved infrastructure includes the formation of a spine road that will provide access to much of the larger Wallyford development.
-Development of the infrastructure has commenced.
+In October 2015 approval of matters specified in conditions (Ref: 15/00136/AMM) was granted for infrastructure associated with the residential development of the Wallyford site.
+The approved infrastructure includes the formation of an acoustic bund, and spine road that will provide access to much of the larger Wallyford development.
+Development of the infrastructure is well underway.

-In October 2016 Approval of Matters specified in conditions (Ref: 16/00537/AMC) was granted for the erection of 26 houses and 16 flats on land to the south of Fa'side Avenue South.
-Development of the site has commenced.
+In October 2016 approval of matters specified in conditions (Ref: 16/00537/AMC) was granted for the erection of 26 houses and 18 flats on land to the south of Fa'side Avenue South.
+Development of the site is largely complete.